randoruf/ukkonen-algorithm/README.md

 ![image-20210828005352148](image-20210828005348029.png)

-This implementaion includes all optimization tricks memtioned in Algorithms on Strings, Trees, and Sequences by Dan Gusfield.
+This implementaion includes all optimization tricks memtioned in *Algorithms on Strings, Trees, and Sequences by Dan Gusfield*.

 ## Quick Overview